pfertyk/blog/content/2016-11-08-run-eslint-on-each-pull-request.md

 linters = flake8, eslint
 ```

-Next create a file with ESlint configuration (call it `.eslintrc`):
+Next create a new file with ESlint configuration (call it `.eslintrc`):

 ```json
 {